javiman555/DAW-2020-2021/README.md

 ### Execution Instructions

-Execution instructions:
 #### Extract the app from github:
 - Go to https://github.com/CodeURJC-DAW-2020-21/webapp10
 - Click the green button "Code"
-- Click in dowload zip and extract it wherever you want
+- Click in download zip and extract it wherever you want

-#### Instal Spring Tool Suite 4:
+#### Install Spring Tool Suite 4:
 - Go to https://spring.io/tools
 - Download the 4.10.0 version for your operating system
 - Start the instalation and follow the steps that the instalator shows
 - Now you have STS4

-#### Instal SQL Workbench:
+#### Install SQL Workbench:

 - Go to https://dev.mysql.com/downloads/installer/
-- Download the 8.8.23 version for yout operating system
+- Download the 8.0.23 version for your operating system
 - Start the instalation and follow the default steps that the instalator shows
 - Now you have SQL Workbench